jreisinger/docs/data/notes/net/dns.md

 2. The recipient retrieves the public key from the sender's DNS records and verifies if the message body and some of the header fields were not altered since the message signing took place.

-Special characters in resource records

-    ;   comment
-    @   the current zone name
-    ()  allows data to span lines
-    *   wild card (`name` field only)

-See [Cloudflare article](https://www.cloudflare.com/learning/dns/dns-records/) for more types.

 DNS query process
 =================